GauiGud/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Now create a new variable from the date, dayofweek, which is either "weekend" or "weekday" and then we calculate the average steps taken per 5 minute interval for weekend and weekday.
+Now we create a new variable dependant on the date variable, dayofweek, which is either "weekend" or "weekday".
+Then we calculate the average steps taken per 5 minute interval for weekend and weekday.
 Finally we plot the result in two separate graphs:

 ```r
 result <- sqldf("select date, interval, steps,